 Moldova’s unique history

 To my surprise Chisinau still has the essence of a typical Soviet city.
-Along with the endless flat appartment blocks and the brutalist architecture comes plenty of parks with memorials and statues.
+Along with the Soviet flats and the brutalist architecture comes plenty of parks with memorials and statues.
 Maybe that is why for some Chisinau is ugly.
 The grim and concrete buildings look uninspiring at first, but they have many stories to tell.
+And that is why for me Chisinau had plenty of fascinating things to do.

 I did not know that my visit coincided with one of Moldova’s greatest national holidays.
 Throughout the Soviet years Moldavians kept their own identity.
 Already before the fall of the Soviet Union, on the 31st of august 1989, they reinstalled Moldavian as the official language.